-An Impediment is anything that keeps the Team from getting work Done.
-Impediments come in many different forms: a sick team member, a missing resource, lack of management support or even a cold team room.
-If it’s blocking the team from doing its work, it’s an Impediment.
-Most Impediments are a form of Waste and can be identified by understanding waste in all its forms.
-The slides have a list of common Impediments Teams often run into.
+An Impediment is anything that keeps the Team from getting work Done and that slows Velocity.
+Impediments come in many forms: a sick team member, a missing resource, lack of management support or even a cold team room.
+If it's blocking the team from doing its work, it's an Impediment.

 The Scrum Master’s main responsibility is to identify, track and help remove impediments.
 Often, team members remove their own impediments.
 Sometimes, Impediments are beyond the ability of the Team to remove.
 In that case, the Scrum Master may have to get support from outside of the Team.